-For highest efficiency of operation, TI recommends that the BIAS pin be connected directly to $V{OUT}$ when $V{OUT} \ge 3.3$ V. In this self-bias mode of operation, the difference between the input and output voltages of the internal LDO are reduced and therefore the total efficiency is improved.
+For highest efficiency of operation, it is recommended that the BIAS pin be connected directly to $V{OUT}$ when $V{OUT} \ge 3.3$ V. In this self-bias mode of operation, the difference between the input and output voltages of the internal LDO are reduced and therefore the total efficiency of the LM46001 is improved.
 These efficiency gains are more evident during light load operation.
-During this mode of operation, the LM43601-Q1 operates with a minimum quiescent current of 36 $\mu$ A (typical).
-See VCC, UVLO and BIAS for more details.
+During this mode of operation, the LM46001 operates with a minimum quiescent current of 24 $\mu$ A (typical).
+See VCC, UVLO, and BIAS for more details.